 Is Corn On The Cob OK For A Low Carb Diet?

-Corn is a starchy vegetable that contains 27 grams of carbs per ear.
+Corn is a starchy vegetable that contains 23 grams of net carbs per ear.

 This might not sound that bad since you have to limit your carbs under 50 grams daily.
 However, I found that most keto dieters are already eating about 30 grams of carbs per day.
 So even if you just eat one ear of corn, you’re risking knocking yourself out of ketosis.